shanehairston/learngit/README.md

 # learngit
-using this repository for learning git
+I am using this repository for learning git.